 Oberlin College’s Sustainable Infrastructure Program

-Sustainable Infrastructure Program Will Transform Our Campus Over Next 4 Years
+Sustainable Infrastructure Program Will Transform Campus Over Next 4 Years

-This year, an exciting phase of campus work will get underway to help Oberlin College reach its ambitious goal of carbon neutrality by 2025.
-This infrastructure modernization project is critical to making our campus more sustainable and resilient.
-It also means lots of activity on campus to upgrade our infrastructure, make our buildings more efficient, and connect geothermal as the carbon-free source for heating and cooling.
-Also visit our FAQ for more information.
+This year, an exciting phase of campus work is underway to help Oberlin College reach its ambitious goal of carbon neutrality by 2025.
+This infrastructure modernization project is critical to making campus more sustainable and resilient.
+It also means lots of activity on campus to upgrade our infrastructure, make buildings more efficient, and connect geothermal as the carbon-free source for heating and cooling.
+Visit our FAQ for more information.

 Upcoming Program Activity